How to encourage hens to lay in nest boxes

 Why the box-darker-than-coop rule matters

-Hens are wired to lay in dark, private, enclosed spots โ the ancestral wild jungle fowl behavior.
+Hens are wired to lay in dark, private, enclosed spots β the ancestral jungle-fowl behavior.
 A nest box that's painted bright white inside, sits under a window, or has no front lip feels exposed.
-The hen looks at it, decides it isn't safe enough, and goes to find a better spot โ under the coop, behind the woodpile, in the shrubs along the fence.
+The hen looks at it, decides it isn't safe enough, and goes to find a better spot β under the coop, behind the woodpile, in the shrubs along the fence.
+Most articles treat βbox height vs roost heightβ as the headline fix here.
+In my own flock, light is the bigger offender by a wide margin: a properly placed box that's too bright still gets skipped, while a darker box sometimes works fine even mounted at slightly the wrong height.

-Three cheap fixes that often resolve box-rejection on their own:
+Three cheap fixes that often resolve box-rejection on their own β and if I had to pick one to do first, it's the curtain:

 - Burlap privacy curtain.
-A strip of burlap or fabric across the front, slit so hens can push through. $5 and 10 minutes.
+A strip of burlap or fabric across the front, slit so hens can push through. $5 and ten minutes.
 Reduces interior light substantially.
+This is the cheapest behavior fix in the whole guide; do it first.

-- Mount on an interior wall.Don't mount boxes under a window or against a south-facing wall โ direct sunlight inside the box is the biggest offender.
+- Mount on an interior wall.Don't mount boxes under a window or against a south-facing wall β direct sunlight inside the box is the biggest offender, full stop.

-- Don't paint inside the boxes.
-Bare wood interior.
-Paint reflects more light and is a small unnecessary cost.
+- Skip the interior paint.
+Bare wood inside.
+Paint reflects more light and is an unnecessary cost.
+Paint the outside if you want; leave the inside alone.

 The nest-box jail trick (last resort)